alvin

 Stéphane Hourdez

-Station Biologique de Roscoff, France
+Station Biologique de Roscoff

+Cold-seep communities harbor some very strange animals.
+Tubeworms, for instance, lack a mouth, gut, and anus, and rely solely on symbiotic bacteria living within their bodies for nutrition.
 In comparison to other polychaete annelids (bristle worms), tubeworms are really strange.
-Tubeworm morphology is so unusual that experts had a very hard time classifying them in relation to other animals.
+Tubeworm morphology (structure) is so unusual that experts have had a very hard time classifying them in relation to other animals.

 So far, three species of tubeworms have been described from the Gulf of Mexico.
-Two of the species live at relatively shallow depth (from 1,500 to 2,500 ft).
-Only one lives in deeper waters (down to 10,000 ft).
+Two of the species live at relatively shallow depth, from 457 to 762 m (1,500 to 2,500 ft).
+Only one lives in deeper waters, down to 3,048 m (10,000 ft).

 plume

 We know it belongs to the genus Lamellibrachia by the presence of lamellae, petal-like structures at the base of the gills.
-Six other species of Lamellibrachia have been collected and described from various cold-seeps of the world (Japan, the Western Pacific, the Eastern coast of the Americas, and from the Gulf of Mexico).
+Six other species of Lamellibrachia have been collected and described from various cold-seeps of the world (Japan, the Western Pacific, the eastern coast of the Americas, and the Gulf of Mexico).
 A seventh species is currently being described from the Mediterranean.
 This new tubeworm species brings the total number of Lamellibrachia species to eight.

-During this cruise, we may still collect yet another brand new species of tubeworm.
+During this cruise, we may still collect yet another brand-new species of tubeworm.
 We found a few individuals at the shallower sites that we’ve visited in the past.
 We’re wondering if that species may be more common at deeper sites.

 (top)